jakesorce/clubhouse_ruby/README.md

 # => []
 ```

+You don't need to clear the path after a request, as that happens automatically.

 Note that the chained methods are always resources (with an id for a parent
 when accessing nested resources) followed by a final "action" or "method" that
-matches the methods in the API documentation.
+matches the methods in the Clubhouse API documentation.

 These resources and methods are enumerated in the source code
 [here](https://github.com/PhilipCastiglione/clubhouse_ruby/blob/master/lib/clubhouse_ruby/constants.rb)
-but generally you should find the url you are interested in from the Clubhouse
+but generally you should find the url you are interested in from the docs.
-API documentation.

 ## Errors